chitin-io/web/spec/v1/index.md

 As with Frames, the data type of kind is explicitly not specified.
-Implementations may look at the schema for the envelope and choose a suitable size for the maximum number present.
+Implementations may look at the schema for the envelope and choose a suitable integer size for the maximum number present.
 Implementations MUST gracefully handle input greater than the chosen size.

 # Message wire format v1 {#message-wire-v1}

-A *Message* is a sequence of fixed-size *Slots* followed by a sequence of variable-size *Fields*.
-Fields use
-[Length-prefixed encoding](#length-prefixed-encoding) specified
+A *Message* is a sequence of fixed-length *Slots* followed by a sequence of variable-length *Fields*.
+Fields use [Length-prefixed encoding](#length-prefixed-encoding) specified earlier.
-earlier.